 Computer aided translation entails a human translator translating texts using software designed to support and facilitate the translation process.
-Computer Assisted Translation tools improve translation project turnaround times and ensure consistent terminology use within a text.
+Computer Assisted Translation tools - or CATs - improve translation project turnaround times and ensure consistent terminology use within a text.
 I have used memoQ Translator Pro since 2013 because it is highly compatible with other popular CAT-tools.
 I am a Level 1 certified memoQ translator.

-CAT tools provide a large number of handy tools such as terminology search in dictionaries, glossaries, inside Office programs and on the Internet.
-CAT tools also apply the source text layout to the target text.
+CAT-tools provide a large number of handy tools such as terminology search in dictionaries, glossaries and on the Internet.
+CAT-tools also apply the source text layout to the target text.

 Translators also use their CAT-tools to build glossaries.
 Each time the program detects an existing term, it lets the translator choose between applying the existing term or adding a new translation, resulting in proper and consistent terminology use.